luccaflower/luccaflower.github.io/content/blog/missing-race-condition.md

 [3] print 4
 DONE!
 ```
 Perfect!
-And it the lock works too!
+And the lock works too!